japila-books/spark-sql-internals/docs/spark-sql-JDBCRDD.md

 # JDBCRDD

-`JDBCRDD` is a `RDD` of spark-sql-InternalRow.md[internal binary rows] that represents a structured query over a table in a database accessed via JDBC.
+`JDBCRDD` is a `RDD` of [InternalRow](InternalRow.md)s that represents a structured query over a table in a database accessed via JDBC.

+!!! note
-NOTE: `JDBCRDD` represents a "SELECT requiredColumns FROM table" query.
+    `JDBCRDD` represents a `SELECT requiredColumns FROM table` query.

 `JDBCRDD` is <<creating-instance, created>> exclusively when `JDBCRDD` is requested to <<scanTable, scanTable>> (when `JDBCRelation` is requested to spark-sql-JDBCRelation.md#buildScan[build a scan]).